 George: Cheers, pop.

-George: Hello Dad.
+George: [recording a message on a tape recorder] Hello Dad.
 You know I remember a lifetime ago, when I was about 3 1/2 feet tall, weighing all of 60 pounds, but every inch your son.
 I remember those Saturday mornings going to work with my dad, we'd climb into that big green truck.
 I thought that truck... was the biggest truck in the universe pop.
 I remember how important the job we did was, how if it wasn't for us, people would freeze to death.
 I thought you were the strongest man in the world.
 And remember those home videos when mom would dress up like Loretta Young, barbeques and football games, ice cream, playing with the Tuna.
 And when I left for California only to come home with the FBI chasing me, and that FBI agent Trout had to kneel down to put my boots on and you said, "That's where you belong you son of a bitch, puttin on Georgie's boots."
 That was a good one Dad.
 That was really something.
 You remember that?
 And remember that time when you told me that money wasn't real.
 Well old man, I'm 42 years old, and I finally realize what you were trying to tell me, so many years ago.
 I finally understand.
 Your the best, pop, just wish I could have done more for you, wish we had more time.
 Anyway, may the wind always be at your back, and the sun always upon your face, and may the wings of destiny carry you aloft to dance with the stars.
 I love you Dad.
 Love George.

 George: So, what'd I tell ya, Derek?